is a glass of red wine better than one hour of exercise

 • Group A: No exercise + No resveratrol

-At the end of the 12-weeks they noticed that the group who exercised and had resveratrol improved their body composition the most (see below), but that’s not what the media reported…
+If you take a look below, you can see that at the end of the 12-weeks they noticed that the group who exercised and had resveratrol saw the best results.

-This version of the Multiverse is really crazy, huh?
+This version of the multiverse is nuts, huh?

 Anyway, the researchers did discover that resveratrol appears to give us a slight edge in terms of fat loss, but we must remember that this was not a human trial, and we must also consider that the dose used in this study would be fucking lethal to a human being.